zf3/volumio_touch_display_lite/README.md

 EN | [中文](README.zh.md)

-# DigiPlayer - A Clean Touch UI for Volumio 3
+# Touch Display Lite plugin for Volumio 3

-DigiPlayer is a clean touch UI for Volumio 3, written in Flutter for the Raspberry Pi Touch Display.

 Feng Zhou, 2021-12

-This is a simple user interface for Volumio 3, the Linux distribution for music playback.
+Touch Display Lite is a clean and fast user interface for Volumio 3, the Linux distribution for music playback.
-I wrote it for playing music with the Raspberry Pi + 7-inch touch screen.
+It works with Raspberry Pi and the official 7-inch touch screen (and potentially other touch screens).
+Written in [Flutter](https://flutter.dev/) and using the fast [flutter-pi](https://github.com/ardera/flutter-pi) runtime, it aims to be fast, minimalistic and modern.

 The end result looks like this,

 <img src="doc/digiplayer.jpeg" width="600">

 Features,
  * Designed for landscape mode.
-The Volumio touch screen plugin works best in portrait.
+The official Volumio [Touch Display plugin](https://community.volumio.org/t/plugin-touch-display/10647) works best in portrait.
  * Good performance even on Raspberry Pi 3.
  * Touch-native UI similar to mobile apps.
 It runs on flutter-pi and no X-window is used.

+Current limitations,
+ *

+## Plug-in Binaries

+To be published.

-## Building DigiPlayer
+## Building from Source

-Before this gets packaged as a Volumio plugin, here is what you need to build DigiPlayer from scratch,
+Here are instructions to build Touch Display Lite from scratch.
+You need,

  * Raspberry Pi 3 or 4.
  * Official Raspberry Pi 7-inch touch display.